Cosmic-Innovative/vertstack/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [YOUR EMAIL].
+Please report unacceptable behavior.

 ## How Can I Contribute?